You are viewing a story from harrypotterfanfiction.com

 I had a feeling I wasn’t doing quite as well at keeping my face straight anymore.
 The horror at that prospect must have been clearly evident on my face.

 ‘Em… I don’t think I can, I have to, um, study that day,’ I stuttered trying to find an excuse.
 ‘I’ll have loads of work to do that day since I’m missing the whole day on Saturday,’ I said trying to back up my story and make it sound a little more believable and not just the pathetic excuse that I knew it really was.
-‘In fact, I should probably be going now,’ I said, trying once again to get passed him, but once again having little success.
+‘In fact, I should probably be going now to try get some work done before bed,’ I said, trying once again to get passed him, but once again having little success.

 I had barely taken a step past him when his hand caught my wrist and pulled me back so that I was once again facing him.